Antoine-Roucau/Antoine-Roucau/README.md

 **Hello Hello everyone ! 👋**

 I'm an engineering student with a passion for video games, sports and creativity.
 I develop solutions to solve concrete problems for myself or my loved ones, but mostly for my own curiosity.
 I'm multi-creative: today I'm making a ring, tomorrow an armor and later a sword.
+I mean litteraly.
 My dream would be to have a workshop where I could design everything I imagine.

 ## My projects